askeksa/dart2wasm_prototype/pkg/compiler/README.md

     representation of JSInt31, JSArray, and other implementation-specific elements.

-* `lib/src/dart2js_resolver.dart`: a script to run the compiler up to resolution and to generate a serialized json representation of the element model.

-  AI: delete.

-* `lib/src/deferred_load.dart`: general analysis for deferred loading.
+* `lib/src/deferred_load/deferred_load.dart`: general analysis for deferred
+  loading.
 This is where we compute how to split the code in different JS chunks or fragments.
 This is run after resolution, but at a time when no code is generated yet, so the decisions made here are used later on by the emitter to dump code into different files.

 * `lib/src/dump_info.dart`: a special phase used to create a .info.json file.
   This file contains lots of information computed by dart2js including decisions